KarimOliver/Fraud/README.md

 [Report](Report) Slides are in here individually and the final notebook is [here](Report/FInal.ipynb) .

-Fraud.yml - Contains all of the packages needed to run the code in this project
+Fraud.yml - Contains all of the packages needed to run the code for this project